silvergraphs/weatherapp/README.md

 This app needs two API keys to work, OpenWeatherMap for weather data and Google Maps for map displaying.

-Those API Tokens can be changed on the `credentials.js` file.
+You need to create the `credentials.js` file and add them.

 ```js
 export default {